Electrical & Electronics — Russian Federation

 Certification Introduction

-When exporting electronic and electrical products to the Russian Federation, most products are included in the Eurasian Economic Union (EAEU) mandatory certification catalog, and EAC certification is required for customs clearance and market sales.
-Products not included in the EAEU catalog need to obtain Russian GOST R national certification.
-EAC certification has two forms: high-risk products (such as industrial high-power electronic and electrical equipment) require an EAC Certificate of Conformity (COC), while medium- and low-risk products (such as small household appliances, electronic accessories, etc.) can apply for an EAC Declaration of Conformity (DOC).
+For electronic and electrical products exported to the Russian Federation, most are included in the mandatory certification catalog of the Eurasian Economic Union (EAEU), and EAC certification is required for customs clearance and market sales.
+Products not included in the EAEU catalog must obtain Russian GOST R national certification.
+EAC certification has two forms: high-risk products (such as industrial high-power electronic and electrical equipment) require an EAC Certificate of Conformity (COC), while medium and low-risk products (such as small household appliances, electronic accessories, etc.) can apply for an EAC Declaration of Conformity (DOC).
 All valid certificates must be registered in the EAEU FGIS unified registration system.

 Laws and Regulations

-The core applicable regulations are Eurasian Economic Union technical regulations: TR CU 004/2011 Safety of Low-Voltage Equipment, TR CU 020/2011 Electromagnetic Compatibility.
-In 2026, Russia completed localized revision of relevant regulations, clearly stipulating that only Russian local authorized institutions can issue certificates.
-Non-EAEU enterprises must appoint a legally registered Russian legal entity as the certificate holder, and the holder agreement must be notarized by a Russian notary office.
-All certificates must be entered into the FGIS system; unregistered certificates are deemed invalid.
-Non-compliant products may be fined 20%-100% of the product value and even banned from the market.
-Products not in the EAEU catalog are subject to Russian GOST R national safety certification regulations.
+The core applicable regulations are the technical regulations of the Eurasian Economic Union: TR CU 004/2011 On Safety of Low Voltage Equipment, TR CU 020/2011 On Electromagnetic Compatibility.
+In 2026, Russia completed the localization revision of relevant regulations, clearly stipulating that only Russian local authorized institutions can issue certificates.
+Non-EAEU enterprises must appoint a legally registered legal entity in Russia as the certificate holder, and the holder agreement must be notarized by a Russian notary public.
+All certificates must be registered in the FGIS system, and unregistered certificates are deemed invalid.
+Non-compliant products can be fined 20%-100% of the goods value and even banned from the market.
+Products not included in the EAEU catalog are subject to relevant regulations of Russian GOST R national safety certification.

 Technical Requirements

-- Safety testing: Low-voltage equipment must complete all full IP protection tests, high-low temperature cycle tests, and provide MTBF reliability data;
+Safety Testing: Low-voltage equipment shall complete full-item actual tests for IP protection, high and low temperature cycle tests, and provide MTBF reliability data;

-- EMC requirements: Test frequency is extended to 2.4GHz, and radiated emission limits are tightened;
+EMC Requirements: The test frequency is extended to 2.4GHz, and the radiation emission limit is tightened;

-- Marking requirements: All labels and instruction manuals must be in Russian, EAC mark must be compulsorily affixed (minimum height not less than 5mm), some product categories require an additional traceability QR code;
+Marking Requirements: All labels and instruction manuals must be in Russian, and the EAC mark must be compulsorily affixed (minimum height not less than 5mm).
+Some product categories need to be additionally equipped with a traceable QR code;

-- Special requirements: Electronic and electrical products in contact with human body need supplementary health and epidemic prevention appraisal, and provide Russian-version technical documents.
+Special Requirements: For electronic and electrical products that come into contact with the human body, supplementary health and epidemic prevention appraisal is required, and technical documents in Russian shall be provided.

 Certification Process